cheapmanga/Pack-Archive/README.md

 # Contributing to the Archive

 Thank you for helping expand this archive!
-Anyone is welcome to contribute files that help preserve software, documents, media, or other digital content.
+Anyone is welcome to contribute files that help preserve their work.

 ## How to Contribute